 The Ghanaian government employs school feeding as one of its policy interventions to combat food insecurity in rural areas.
-The primary objective is to provide children attending specific public primary schools and kindergartens located in the most impoverished regions of the nation with a single hot, nutritious meal every day, composed entirely of locally sourced ingredients.
+The primary objective is to furnish children attending specific public primary schools and kindergartens situated in the most impoverished regions of the nation with a solitary hot, nourishing meal every day, comprised entirely of locally sourced ingredients.

-The findings of the research indicated that a significant proportion of parents regarded the intervention as "effective" (mean = 3.7, SD = 0.40) in incentivising them to register their children in school.
+The findings of the research indicated that a significant proportion of parents regarded the intervention as "effective" (mean = 3.7, SD = 0.40) in incentivizing them to register their children in school.
 These results offer a rationale for the recent substantial surge in student enrollment at the majority of elementary schools within the district.

-The results of the study regarding parents' perceptions of the programme's efficacy in enhancing their financial situation and income level indicated that the majority of participants regarded its effectiveness as "moderate" (Mean = 3.24; SD = 0.43).
-Enrollment will increase even further, the study suggests that the Ministry of Education, Ghana Education Service, and the Ministry of Gender and Social Protection agency revise the programme to provide two hot meals per student, as opposed to just one.
-Once more, it is recommended that the programme be expanded to encompass private schools as well as other educational institutions across the nation.
+The results of the study regarding parents' perceptions of the program's efficacy in enhancing their financial situation and income level indicated that majority of participants regarded its effectiveness as "moderate" (Mean = 3.24; SD = 0.43).
+Enrollment will increase even further, the study suggests that the Ministry of Education, Ghana Education Service, and Ministry of Gender and Social Protection agency revise the program to provide two hot meals per student, as opposed to just one.
+Once more, it is recommended that the program be expanded to encompass private schools as well as other educational institutions across the nation.